Run Service

 run status

 The run status command enables you to track the status of running jobs.
-The following command shows how to check job status using the runId.
+The command shows how to check the job status with the runId.

 CLI Syntax